krzysztofzablocki/Sourcery/README.md

 Read more about this configuration file [here](https://merowing.info/Sourcery/usage.html#configuration-file).

 ## Issues
-If you get unverified developer warning when using binary zip distribution try:
+If you get an unverified developer warning when using binary zip distribution try:
 `xattr -dr com.apple.quarantine Sourcery-1.1.1`

 ## Contributing